How to Clean Downspouts

 DefinitionThe downspout is an essential component of your gutter system that takes the water collected by your gutters and sends it far away from your house.
 It is designed to protect your home from soil erosion and foundation damage.
 Downspouts may also be referred to as drainpipes, drain spouts, and downpipes.

 Keeping your downspout clean is essential to avoid costly water damage.
-But how can you keep your downspout clean so that it works properly?
+But how do you keep your downspout clean and working properly?

 Equipment You’ll Need

-You’ll need to gather the following before you begin the cleaning process:
+You’ll need to gather all or much of the following before you begin the cleaning process:

 • Ladder